vinivendra/Gryphon/addingTheGryphonLibraries.md

 ## Step 2: Using the libraries

 Now that both apps have access to the libraries, we can fix the code.
-Gryphon already clued us in on what the problem might be with its warning message: we're using native Swift `Arrays` instead of Gryphon's `Lists`.
+If you switch to the `Gryphon` target, you'll see it already clued us in on what the problem might be with its warning message: we're using native Swift `Arrays` instead of Gryphon's `Lists`.

-Gryphon warns us of this problem because it knows this code might behave differently on Kotlin than on Swift.
+Gryphon warns us of this problem because it knows this code might behave differently in Kotlin than in Swift.
 In fact, it does: the Kotlin version works, but the Swift version has a bug.
-We could see the problem if we tried using the model:
+We could see the problem if we tried using our `Model` class:

 ```` swift
 let model = Model()